astev423/GratisSocial/README.md

 ## TODO:

-UI: Make UI work on smaller screens as well

 Social interaction:

+-Allow users to filter posts by following or all public posts (private posts only see via follow)

+-Add search bar to find other users

 -Add comments to post

--Allow users to filter posts by following or all public posts (private posts only see via follow)

--Add dm mechanic

-Other:
+Later:

 -Allow user to change user username when they change their username in clerk, make sure no duplicates

 -Use react dev tools to test performance

+-Add dm mechanic

+-Allow users to post images

+-Allow accounts to be private and add follow requests